-The IPR cards, 10B2 and 10BT doesn't have any jumpers or switches on its mainboard.
+The IPR card does not have any jumpers or switches on its motherboard.

-8.2.1.2 Installing the IPR 10B2 or 10BT Cards
+8.2.2 Installing the IPR Cards

 Insert the IPR 10B2 or IPR 10BT card into one of the server card chassis slots (P1 to P3).
 The system can accommodate up to three server cards.